-Tax Tip Tuesday with PorterKinney CPA Firm in Richland, WA Should you have your taxes prepared near the bread isle in a grocery store?
-In today’s Tax Tip Tuesday 2-minute interview, Chris Porter explains why this is generally a bad idea. #TaxTipTuesday Consult with a local tax professional if you need additional help with your 2019 tax return.
+Tax Tip Tuesday with PorterKinney CPA Firm in Richland, WA Do you know the tax implications of owning rental properties?
+What do you think of?
+In today’s Tax Tip Tuesday 2-minute interview, Walter Kinney talks about tax strategies for owners of rental properties. #TaxTipTuesday Consult with a local tax professional if you need additional help with your tax return.
 PorterKinney, PC 1100 Jadwin Ave, Suite #200 Richland, WA 99352 509-713-7300 firstname.lastname@example.org https://www.facebook.com/PorterKinneyPC

-Tax Tip Tuesday with PorterKinney CPA Firm in Richland, WA Today is Tax Day!
-Curious about your options if you don’t get your taxes filed by midnight?
-In today’s Tax Tip Tuesday 2-minute interview, Monique Hauck talks about filing extensions. #TaxTipTuesday Consult with a local tax professional if you need help filing your tax return.
+Tax Tip Tuesday with PorterKinney CPA Firm in Richland, WA When people think of investing, the first thing that pops into many of our minds is the IRAs.
+What do you think of?
+In today’s Tax Tip Tuesday 2-minute interview, Chris Porter talks about tax strategies for people who invest. #TaxTipTuesday Consult with a local tax professional if you need additional help with your tax return.
 PorterKinney, PC 1100 Jadwin Ave, Suite #200 Richland, WA 99352 509-713-7300 email@example.com https://www.facebook.com/PorterKinneyPC

 Disclaimer: While PorterKinney PC has made every attempt to ensure the accuracy of this document, it is not responsible for any errors or omissions, or for the results obtained from the use of the information in this presentation.
 This document been prepared for information purposes and general guidance only and does not constitute legal, accounting or other professional advice.
 Circular 230 Notice: The information included in this presentation is not intended or written to be used, and it cannot be used, by any taxpayer for the purpose of (1) avoiding tax-related penalties or (2) promoting, marketing, or recommending to another party any tax related matters.